SarahCarty.jpg

 • Mentor: Stephanie Luongo

 Sarah has enjoyed solving problems in both technical and leadership roles over her aerospace career.
-Prior to GTRI, Sarah led test engineering for the Intelligence, Surveillance, and Reconnaissance (ISR), Aviation, and Security business area of Sierra Nevada Corporation (SNC) in Centennial, CO.
-She had joined the fast-paced, multi-disciplinary team after graduating college and quickly became immersed between testing, troubleshooting, and delivering fully mission capable aircraft to various SNC customers.
-While pursuing her bachelor's degree in mechanical engineering at Tufts University in Medford, MA, Sarah co-founded and led the Students for the Exploration and Development of Space (SEDS) chapter, worked as a supervisor in the university’s makerspace, and taught fluid mechanics as a learning assistant.
+While pursuing her bachelor's degree at Tufts in Medford, MA, Sarah co-founded and led the Students for the Exploration and Development of Space (SEDS) chapter, worked as a supervisor in the university’s makerspace, and taught fluid mechanics as a learning assistant.
 She also completed several engineering internships at NAVAIR Human Systems in Patuxent River, MD, and as a 2018 Brooke Owens Fellow at the Air Line Pilots Association (ALPA) in Herndon, VA.